Paulo Fonseca: Tottenham in advanced talks to appoint former Roma boss

 As first reported by Sky in Italy, the Portuguese is expected to sign a three-year deal but nothing has been agreed yet between the two parties.

-Former Juventus transfer chief Fabio Paratici, who is due to be announced as Spurs' new sporting director this week, has been involved in the process.
+Former Juventus transfer chief Fabio Paratici, who is due to be announced as Spurs' new sporting director in the next week, has been involved in the process.

 - Transfer Centre LIVE!